freedom-manufaktur/Oktopus/Documentation/Oktopus Actions.md

 Call any HTTP endpoint.

 #### Send HTTP request (preview)
-Call any HTTP endpoint multiple times.
+Call any HTTP endpoint multiple times.\
-Note: This is a preview step, wich is not production ready and will change in th efuture.
+Note: This is a preview step, wich is not production ready and may change in the future.

 [🔝 Back to top](#technologies)